brolun/jekyll-theme-monty/README.md

 ### SEO tag and RSS Feed plugins

-Monty comes with the Jekyll SEO tag plugin installed.
+Monty uses the Jekyll SEO tag plugin.
 You can [read about how to further configure the SEO tag plugin here](https://github.com/jekyll/jekyll-seo-tag).

-Monty also comes with the Jekyll Feed plugin installed.
+Monty also uses the Jekyll Feed plugin.
 The plugin generates an Atom/RSS feed of your blog posts.
 You can [read about the Feed plugin here](https://github.com/jekyll/jekyll-feed).

 ## Contributing